General Information of P&FM Licence

 3. Who should apply for a P&FM licence?

-Anyone who wishes to convey P&FM via pipeline in public places, import, transport, store or keep P&FM at any premises should apply for a P&FM licence.
+Anyone who wishes to convey P&FM via pipeline in public places, import, transport or store P&FM above the exemption quantities should apply for a P&FM licence.

 4. If I need more information on application of P&FM licence, who can I contact?